Continuing Education Activity

 There are currently no antidotes to varenicline.
 If there are serious adverse effects, including psychiatric conditions or skin hypersensitivity reaction, discontinue varenicline immediately.
 Varenicline therapy may stop abruptly with no side effects, and there is no need for taper.
 Evaluation of prolonged exposure to varenicline in adults has not revealed any alteration of hematological, biochemical, and anatomicopathological parameters.
 Varenicline is removed by dialysis in patients with end-stage renal disease; however, there is no experience in dialysis following overdose.

 Enhancing Healthcare Team Outcomes

 Smoking remains a significant public health problem, and despite decades of research, there is no definitive solution to help people quit this social habit.
-There are many drugs on the market touted to help people quit smoking, but none works consistently, and relapse rates are high.
+Many drugs are on the market to help people quit smoking, but none works consistently, and relapse rates are high.
 Because smokers can present with various medical disorders, the onus is on healthcare workers to educate them on the dangers of smoking.
-Varenicline is a relatively new drug on the market, and data indicate that it can help people quit smoking in the short term; however, the patient also has to be provided with psychosocial support at the same time.
+Varenicline is a relatively new drug on the market, and data indicates that it can help people quit smoking in the short term; however, the patient also has to be provided with psychosocial support at the same time.